GitShafik/TrainedML-model/Readme.md

 File: `train-randomforest.py`

-Out of curiosity, I trained a second model — and was amazed:
+Out of curiosity, I trained a second model and was amazed:

-### Evaluation Metrics:
+### 🧪 Evaluation Metrics for Randomforest Model:

 ```
 Accuracy: 1.00